 - Regional climate prediction for the UK

 - Development and evaluation of regional NWP and climate models

 - Tropical cyclones

-Chris has been a member of the RMED team (previously known as the Mesoscale Model Development team) since he joined the Met Office in June 2013.
-Prior to this he completed a PhD in Theoretical Astrophysics at the University of Nottingham, then worked as a post-doctorate researcher in Computational Astrophysics at the University of Sussex.
+Chris joined the Met Office in 2013, spending seven years in the RMED area before moving into the URCC team in April 2020.
+Prior to this he completed a PhD in Cosmology at the University of Nottingham, then worked as a post-doctorate researcher in Computational Astrophysics at the University of Sussex.